dpla/social-media-proof-of-concept/EXTRACTION-HOWTO.md

 It is convenient to save the `output.wav` in the same `archive` directory as the other files.

 Next, we'll get a transcript based on this audio track.
 We're using `Whisper.cpp` because it supports GPUs on ARM Macs with zero configuration or setup, which greatly speeds transcription.
-Download [whisper.cpp](https://github.com/ggerganov/whisper.cpp) via `git clone`, change into that project directory, and run these commands to set it up:
+Download [whisper.cpp](https://github.com/ggerganov/whisper.cpp) via `git clone https://github.com/ggerganov/whisper.cpp.git`, change into that project directory, and run these commands to set it up:

 > make
 > bash ./models/download-ggml-model.sh base